IoTkyoto/manual-management/docs/vis-manual/en/index.md

 ![VIS login screen](../../images/vis-manual/en/vis_login.png)

-1. [Sign In]: sign in from here after completion of registration.
+1. Sign In: sign in from here after completion of registration.
    (You can also use the login information registered on the old VIS site here.)

-2. [Create Account]: if you do not have an account, please create one from here.
+2. Create Account: if you do not have an account, please create one from here.
-3. [Forgot your password?]: if you forget your account password, please reissue your password here.
+3. Forgot your password?: if you forget your account password, please reissue your password here.

 ### 1. Create an account